 Certain electron-replacing substituents have the ability to counterbalance the negative charge using charge delocalization, making the anionic polymerization steady and smoother in nature.

-The key difference in both step and chain-growth polymerization is that in chain growth, the polymer chain always grows one monomer at a time.
-On the other hand, in step-growth, the polymer chain doubles with each step.
+The key difference in both chain growth vs step growth polymerization is that in chain growth, the polymer chain always grows one monomer at a time.
+On the other hand, in step growth, the polymer chain doubles with each step.
 That’s why the rate of growth of the polymer chain is drastically different in these two cases.

 Source - Polymerdatabase.com